Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Introduction

 We evaluate our method by conducting multiple experiments on 4 datasets which are commonly used in the literature.
-We show that our attack method works with both naive unlearning and SISA.
+We show that our attack method works with both exact unlearning and approximate unlearning.
 We first focus on exact unlearning, i.e., retraining from scratch.
 To successfully implement the backdoor attack using \methode, the number of poison and mitigation samples is kept low.
 Specifically, for Input-Targeted-based attack, only 5 poison and 15 mitigation samples are used, and for BadNets-based attack, the number of poison and mitigation data does not exceed 1\% and 2\% of the original training set, respectively.
-We then turn to SISA.
+We then turn to approximate unlearning, i.e., SISA.
 The results show that sharding can exponentially increase the number of poison and mitigation samples required for a successful attack, regardless of the attack strategy, while slicing has little impact on the difficulty of attack.
-In addition, our proposed defense method can effectively identify malicious unlearning requests, and in the SISA scenarios, sharding unfortunately reduces the effectiveness of our defense methods as well.
+In addition, our proposed defense method can effectively identify malicious unlearning requests, and in the approximate unlearning scenarios, sharding unfortunately reduces the effectiveness of our defense methods as well.

 In a nutshell, we make the following contributions: \begin{itemize} \item We introduce a novel black-box backdoor attack algorithm, \methode, which is based on machine unlearning.
 It can expand the capabilities of existing backdoor attack strategies, e.g., Input-Targeted~\cite{targeted_backdoor} and BadNets~\cite{badnets} attack. \item To combat unlearning-based backdoor attack, we propose two defense methods for detecting whether unlearning requests are malicious, based on the model's input and output. \item We implement and publish \method as a self-contained toolkit on-line. \item We evaluate \method on 4 datasets.
-Our experiment indicates that \method can effectively implant backdoor through machine unlearning, i.e., the initial model has a low attack success rate and can avoid detection by state-of-the-art defense algorithms.
-Furthermore, our defense algorithms are effective in identifying malicious unlearning requests. \end{itemize}
+Our experiment indicates that \method can effectively implant backdoor into the model through machine unlearning, i.e., the initial model has a low attack success rate and can avoid detection by state-of-the-art defense algorithms.
+Furthermore, our defense algorithms are also effective in identifying malicious unlearning requests. \end{itemize}

 We organize the remainder of the paper as follows.
 In Section~\ref{sec:preliminary}, we provide the necessary background on backdoor attack and machine unlearning.
 In Section~\ref{sec:threat_model}, we introduce the threat model of \methode.
 In Section~\ref{sec:attack}, we present our attack strategy in detail.
 Then we show the experiment setup and the effectiveness of \method attack in Section~\ref{sec:experiment_attack}.
 In Section~\ref{sec:defense}, we introduce two specific defense methods for unlearning-based backdoor attack and evaluate them in Section~\ref{sec:experiment_defense}.
 Last, we review related works in Section~\ref{sec:relatedwork} and conclude in Section~\ref{sec:conclusion}.